testomatio/reporter/docs/logger.md

 # Logger

+- intercepts console logs by default
-- intercepts any logger messages (console, winston, etc., specified by user)
+- intercepts any logger messages (winston, pino, etc., specified by user))
 - attaches intercepted log messages to your report
 - provides own methods to add any info to your report (like `logger.info()`, `logger.debug()`, etc.)
 - has a varied and convenient syntax